๐Ÿ–‹๏ธ Dataset - Annotation tool

 D. Delete

 You can also delete any Shape on an Annotation.
-It can be done in several ways as soon as the Shape is selected:
+Once selected, it can be done in several ways as soon as the Shape is selected:

 • Press the delete key